luisDVA/luisdva.github.io/_posts/2022-11-07-mash-colnames.md

 ## Names split across >1 rows but with gaps in the headers at the very top

 This happens when cells were originally merged in a spreadsheet or formatted table, or maybe the gaps are there intentionally to imply that the values along this row are the same until a new one appears.
-I’m not sure about the correct terms for this but [Charlie Hadley](https://www.visibledata.co.uk/about.html){:target="_blank"} referred to this as “non-regular spanning of column headers”
+I’m not sure about the correct terms for this but [Charlie Hadley](https://www.visibledata.co.uk/about.html){:target="_blank"} referred to this as “non-regular spanning of column headers”.

 <figure>
     <a href="/assets/images/ragged.png"><img src="/assets/images/ragged.png" ></a>